-- Section 1.3.2, "CoreMedia Releases" [6] describes where to find the download of the software. - Section 1.3.3, "Documentation" [7] describes the CoreMedia documentation.
+- Section 1.3.1, "Registration" [5] describes how to register for the usage of the services. - Section 1.3.2, "CoreMedia Releases" [6] describes where to find the download of the software. - Section 1.3.3, "Documentation" [6] describes the CoreMedia documentation.
 This includes an overview of the manuals and the URL where to find the documentation. - Section 1.3.4, "CoreMedia Training" [10] describes CoreMedia training.
 This includes the training calendar, the curriculum and certification information. - Section 1.3.5, "CoreMedia Support" [10] describes the CoreMedia support.